It is a procedure to restore normal heart rhythm, especially if the irregular rhythm has not responded to the medication.

-By removing or destroying these areas, the scar tissue that is formed helps prevent this short circuit and allows a return to a normal regular heart rhythm.
-There are two main ways in which ablation can be performed: surgically or by catheter (not surgically).
+By removing or destroying these areas, the formed scar tissue helps prevent this short circuit and allows a return to a standard regular heart rhythm.
+There are two main ways ablation can be performed: surgically or by catheter (not surgically).

 Although it is less common, surgical ablation can be combined with other open-heart surgeries, such as bypass surgery or repair or replacement of the heart valve.

 Surgical ablation is performed under general anesthesia; In other words, you will be asleep throughout the procedure.